luno/moonbeam/docs/spec.md

 <dl>
   <dt>balance</dt>
-  <dd>integer number of Satoshi assigned from the sender to the receiver, initially 0</dd>
+  <dd>Integer number of Satoshi assigned from the sender to the receiver, initially 0</dd>
   <dt>paymentsHash</dt>
-  <dd>a hash of the details of all the payments that make up the balance, initially 32 zero bytes</dd>
+  <dd>A SHA-256 hash of the details of all the payments that make up the balance, initially 32 zero bytes</dd>
   <dt>senderSig</dt>
-  <dd>sender’s signature for the closure transaction</dd>
+  <dd>Sender’s signature for the closure transaction</dd>
 </dl>

 ### Constants